By Paul N., Guest Contributor to TechAddiction

 2. Stop wasting precious time with the Internet.

 This can mean something like checking your email every 10 minutes or going back to your profile every now and then to see if your status has been updated.
 If you must check and respond to emails, update your social networking status and do some research, do it at a specified schedule each day.
 You can reserve something like an hour to do all the things you have to do with the Internet.
-After such time, make sure that you attend to your studies and do not use the Internet for entertainment until your next scheduled time -
+After such time, make sure that you attend to your studies and do not use the Internet for entertainment until your next scheduled time - no exceptions!

 Make a weekly plan and set time for studying each subject.
 Also include in your plan your break time, which can include your time to use the Internet, watch television and eat.
 In creating your plan, prioritize the things that should come first and these include your schoolwork and studies.
 Of course, you can’t just work all week so plan smartly what you will do with your free time.